Mrgoodwill/PRO4/Attack01/ReadMe.md

 The server should print out on the client side: This is the Attacker Server.

-In a real life attack the attacker would obviously not change the IP the client connects to but would perform are MitM attack with ARP Spoofing(Not possible in docker environment).
+In a real life attack the attacker would obviously not change the IP the client connects to but would perform a MitM attack with ARP Spoofing(Not possible in docker environment).